jcppman/jcppman.github.io/src/contents/cv.md

 #### Splunk UI

-Splunk UI React components which make frontend devs' life way easier when building Splunk apps.

-- Keywords: front-end; javascript; UI; React;
+**Keywords**:

+- React
+- PostCSS
+- UI Library
-- Responsibility:
+- Webpack

+**Description**:

-  0. As one of the contributers, implement & maintain the library
+Splunk UI is a React based UI library, it's used in Splunk internally by Splunk frontend developers.
+As one of the contributers, I help implementing & maintaining the library.
-- Stack: Webpack/Postcss/React

 #### Splunk App: DBX

+**Keywords:**

-- Keywords: Splunk App; javascript; UI; React;
+- Splunk App
-- Responsibility: Help developing DBX 2.0's front-end
+- React
+- Mobx
+- PostCSS
+- Webpack

+**Description:**

+DBX is a Splunk app to load data from relational databases to Splunk.
+Together with 2 colleagues, I was in charge of the frontend development of DBX 2.0.

 #### Splunk Mobile App

-- Keywords: hybrid-app; js bridge; webpack optimize;
+**Keywords:**

+- Hybrid-app
+- Backbone.js
-- Responsibility:
+- Webpack

+**Description:**

+Splunk Mobile is a cross-platform mobile app (iOS and Android) to view Splunk dashboard/alert/report.

+I was responbile for:

-  0. Design & implement a highly-customized build system based on webpack
+- Design & implement a highly-customized build system based on webpack
-  0. Implement frontend modules
+- Implement frontend modules
-  0. Optimize loading speed and improve app performance
+- Optimize loading speed and improve app performance
-- Stack: Webpack/Postcss/Backbone

 #### Splunk Core Frontend